Mucephie/DORADO/docs/dorado/reader.rst

 Astronomical data is collected and stored in many different ways and formats and for dorado to truly be an open and community friendly pipeline tool, dorado needs a modular and personalizable way to integrate data into the dorado system.
-One of the universal data objects in dorado is the :class:`~dorado.ceres` class which handles data associated with a nights observation campaign, including individual stacks of data held in :class:`~dorado.stack` data objects.
-The reader class facilitates the reading of the data into classes like :class:`~dorado.ceres` and :class:`~dorado.stack` where it can be operated on in a consistant manor.
+One of the universal data objects in dorado is the :class:`~dorado.Ceres` class which handles data associated with a nights observation campaign, including individual stacks of data held in :class:`~dorado.stack` data objects.
+The reader class facilitates the reading of the data into classes like :class:`~dorado.Ceres` and :class:`~dorado.Stack` where it can be operated on in a consistant manor.

 mkflat and mkbias